Alice Boccia Paterakis

 - BA, Art History and Anthropology, Washington University, St. Louis, Missouri USA

 - MA, Art Conservation, Queen’s University, Kingston, Ontario, Canada

 - PhD, Archaeological Conservation, University College London, London, UK

 Archaeological conservation, objects conservation, on-site conservation field schools, environmental degradation factors in cultural heritage preservation.

 Selected Research and Publications

-- Alice Boccia Paterakis, 2015.
-Volatile Organic Compounds and the Conservation of Inorganic Materials, Archetype Publications, London, UK.
+- Alice Boccia Paterakis, 2016.
+Volatile Organic Compounds and the Conservation of Inorganic Materials, Archetype Publications, London, UK (manuscript forthcoming).

 - Boccia Paterakis, Alice & Hickey-Friedman, Laramie.
 2011.
 “Stabilization of Iron Artifacts from Kaman-Kalehöyük: A Comparison of Chemical and Environmental Methods.”
 Studies in Conservation 56 (2011) 179-190.

 - Boccia Paterakis, Alice.
 2003.
 “The Influence of Conservation Treatments and Environmental Storage Factors on Corrosion of Copper Alloys in the Ancient Athenian Agora.”
 Journal of the American Institute for Conservation 42 (2003) 313-339.

 - FAIC Samuel H. Kress Conservation Publication Fellowship produced Volatile Organic Compounds and the Conservation of Inorganic Materials, Archetype Publications, 2016